jiahaog/PainlessCrawler/README.md

 2. Parameter in `crawler.queue()`
 3. Constructor

-If no callback is defined, an error will be thrown.
+If a callback cannot be found after searching through the hierarchy, an error will be thrown.

 ## Usage